The Dan Walker Journalism Scholarship

 - You come from an area where it is unusual for people to go to university.
 This is defined by the government's classification called Polar 3; to meet this criterion your address must fall into quintile 1 or 2 in the young participation quintile or the Adult HE qualification quintile.
 You can check your postcode quintile using the POLAR search tool.
 You should check the postcode for the address you lived at during your last year of school or college.
 Please note this criterion only applies to students from the UK.

-Existing offer holders: If you are not a current University of Sheffield student, to access the application form you must select 'Apply now', 'Click here if you are a prospective student' then 'Need an account?
+Existing offer holders: To access the application form you must select 'Apply Now', 'Click here if you are a prospective student' then 'Need an account?
 Sign up here'.

-New course applicants: In order to be eligible to apply for the scholarship you must have applied for a place on MA Broadcast Journalism before the scholarship closing date of 1pm on 23 June 2021.
+New course applicants: In order to be eligible to apply for the scholarship you must have applied for a place on MA Broadcast Journalism before the scholarship closing date of 1pm on 27 June 2022.
 You can still apply for the course after this date, but you will no longer be eligible to apply for a scholarship.
 To apply for a course please use our Postgraduate Online Application Form.
-Once you have done this, you can apply for the scholarship.

 You will be shortlisted and invited for interview on the basis of your scholarship application.
-Please ensure that your application addresses the following points:
+Applications will be assessed by our panel of senior academic and professional services staff who will give consideration to the following:

 - Applicant has provided a clear rationale for applying for the MA Broadcast Journalism degree at the University of Sheffield